 This is why the next topic about what clothes to wear is crucial so that you are prepared properly.

-What clothes to wear for your Machu Picchu tour
+What clothes to wear for your tour

-The best way is to take a small backpack with you to Machu Picchu, so you can put some of your layers in it once inside instead of carrying them all the way.
+Make sure to take a small backpack with you to Machu Picchu, so you can put some of your layers in it once inside instead of carrying them all the way.

 In general, I would recommend a light zip-off hiking pants.
 I personally like to wear the zip-off pants, because they keep me warm in the morning and in case it’s getting warm during the day, I just take the lower part off and have some nice shorts.